SF Vaccinations

-Hyperhidrosis (excessive sweating) is sweating that is more than required to maintain normal heat regulation within the body.
+Hyperhidrosis (excessive sweating) is sweating more than required to maintain normal heat regulation within the body.
 Most cases of excessive sweating are idiopathic i.e. there is no known cause for it.
 In some cases, it can be caused by other conditions or medication, e.g. menopause or some antidepressants.
+If you have started with a sudden onset of excessive sweating, we would recommend you consulting your GP so any underlying cause can be investigated in the first instance.

 1. Topical over-the-counter antiperspirants